dylanaraps/neofetch/README.md

-    --cpu_shorthand type        Shorten the output of CPU Possible values: name, speed, tiny, on, off --cpu_cores on/off          Whether or not to display the number of CPU cores --kernel_shorthand on/off   Shorten the output of kernel --uptime_shorthand on/off   Shorten the output of uptime (tiny, on, off) --refresh_rate on/off       Whether to display the refresh rate of each monitor
+    --cpu_shorthand type        Shorten the output of CPU Possible values: name, speed, tiny, on, off --cpu_cores on/off          Whether or not to display the number of CPU cores --distro_shorthand on/off   Shorten the output of distro
+                                NOTE: This is only possible on Linux with lsb_release --kernel_shorthand on/off   Shorten the output of kernel --uptime_shorthand on/off   Shorten the output of uptime (tiny, on, off) --refresh_rate on/off       Whether to display the refresh rate of each monitor